qaecology/blogdown-website/content/authors/Shenali Fernando/_index.md

 ---

 Shenali completed a Bachelor of Science majoring in Ecology at the University of Melbourne.
-She is currently undertaking a Master of Science (Biosciences), where she is completing a research project under the supervision of Peter Vesk, Ian Flint and Patrick Baker.
-She is investigating how individual trees are arranged in mixed-Eucalyptus temperate forests using ecological modelling.
+She undertook a Master of Science (Biosciences) with QAEco, where she is completed a research project under the supervision of Peter Vesk, Ian Flint and Patrick Baker.
+She investigated how individual trees are arranged in mixed-Eucalyptus temperate forests using ecological modelling.
+She now works as a research assistant.